Saturday, January 11, 2014

 What Not To Do When Leading a Missional Community-Based Church

 • Don't expect everyone to "get it" immediately.
-Most of us in the United States are new at being the church this way (i.e. City Groups, missional communities), and the people we are leading are either new Christians (who will act like new Christians) or they have been Christians for a while (which means they have years of experiencing “church” a certain way that does not involve them living out of their identity as servants and missionaries).
+Most of us in the U.S. are new at being the church this way (i.e. City Groups, missional communities), and people we are leading are either new Christians (who will act like new Christians) or they have been Christians for a while (which means they have years of experiencing “church" a certain way that does not involve them living out of their identity as servants and missionaries).
 How do you know if you're a leader who is hung up on you're people not "getting it"?
 You spend a lot of time being frustrated with the very people you are called to love and lead.

 • Don't just teach people "how to live" and forget "who they are."
 There is nothing quite like a group of people “doing missional community” that have no idea that Jesus loves them and that they can rest in His grace.
 Religious people without grace are a mess.
 Instead of being a missional community, only doing missional community is a new legalism that will lead to all sorts of awkwardness that actually isn’t very missional.
 Pray, speak, and live with your missional communities with an overflow of the gospel that God can and will do His work in you when you ask Him to help you share Jesus’ relentless love for His people.